German Shepherds are loved all around the world. This popularity means people love hearing and learning German Shepherd facts!

 He prioritized health and temperament of his dogs above all else and left us with some wonderful quotes for inspiration.

 “Take this trouble for me: Make sure my Shepherd dog remains a working dog, for I have struggled all my life long for that aim.
 The breeding of Shepherd dogs is the breeding of working dogs; and this must always be the aim, or we shall cease to produce Shepherd dogs.”

 “The good Shepherd dog knows his master almost better than himself and must wonder indeed at the lack of the reverse.”

 German Shepherds in Film and TV

 While there are many GSDs who have graced our screens, there are a few standout dogs who really set the scene for the popularity of this breed as a star.
-We’ve got some great German Shepherd facts about this canine stars!
+So, we’ve got some great German Shepherd facts about this canine stars!

 In fact, of only 3 dogs on the Hollywood Walk of Fame, 2 of these are German Shepherds (the other is Lassie).